TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 GPU install you would select something like "Linux - pip - 3.5 - CUDA 9.1" matching the version of your python and CUDA.
 If you run on CPU and have no CUDA, then select None.

-1. Run the commands which pytorch.org gives
+1. Run the `commands which pytorch.org gives`
 2. Run yet `pip3 install torchtext` when (1) is ready and you're done

 ## Download the models

-All models are available [here](http://bionlp-www.utu.fi/dep-parser-models) and you can use the following utility script to fetch the model:
+All models are available [here](http://bionlp-www.utu.fi/dep-parser-models) and you can use the following utility script to fetch the model you need:

     python3 fetch_models.py fi_tdt